puneetkg/puneetkg.github.io/_posts/2022_01_02-year_goals.md

 > Knowledge - reading books and taking courses to constantly improve myself
 > Friendships - Spend more time with close friends and meet new people, ~50 new people in 2022

-What do you think, is it too much to do?
+What do you think, am i taking too much on?

 ~P